Martoni/WbPlumbing/README.md

 This is just a "passthrought" module, give one WbMaster bundle and one WbSlave bundle in parameters and get the intercon module for your plumbing.

+## WbInterconOneMaster

+Make the address decoding for several slaves with the same data size.
+And with only one master.